 - Fitness planning sheets

-- Planner stickers for each workout plan
+- Planner stickers

 The workouts are between 5 minutes and 20 minutes long.
 Some are full body, or others focus on one area, such as abs or legs.